Modern Slavery and Human Trafficking Statement

 TP ICAP is the world’s largest interdealer broker, providing professional intermediary services to match buyers and sellers of different financial, energy and commodities products.

-We are commited to operating in accordance with the International Bill of Human Rights and we fully support the UN Guiding Principles and other internationally accepted standards, including the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
+We are committed to operating in accordance with the International Bill of Human Rights and we support fully the UN Guiding Principles and other internationally accepted standards, including the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.

 These commitments are reflected in TP ICAP's Group-wide policies, which set the standard of expected business behaviour for all employees.
 Relevant policies include:

-- Our Purchasing Policy which sets out internal requirements for buying goods and services
+- Our Procurement Policy which sets out internal requirements for buying goods and services, including the TP ICAP supplier code of conduct;

-- Our Whistle blowing Policy which encourages staff to report any concerns about illegal activity
+- Our Whistle blowing Policy which encourages staff to report any concerns about wrongdoing.

 Assessing and managing risk

 This statement sets out the steps we have taken in the last financial year to prevent modern slavery and human trafficking from taking place in our business and supply chain.
-It is made pursuant to section 54 (1) of the Modern Slavery Act 2015, for the financial year ending December 31st 2018, as approved by the Board on 30 JULY 2019, signed on the Board's behalf by: Nicolas Breteau, Group Chief Executive Officer, TP ICAP plc and Robin Stewart, Chief Financial Officer, TP ICAP plc.
+It is made pursuant to section 54 (1) of the Modern Slavery Act 2015, for the financial year ended 31 December 2021.

 Chief Executive Officer, TP ICAP